Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-object/fo_methods-class-information.en.md

 ### CheckAccessToAttribute

+> CheckAccessToAttribute is no more present in ORM v8.0.

 __Assign__: Checking rights to object attributes.
 The method is a wrapper for the method CheckAccessToAttribute class `ICSSoft.STORMNET.RightManager` and used to verify the rights in Get'erach computable properties of the DataObject.
 Processing of the masters is not subject to.

 __Settings__: